rollup/plugins/packages/alias/README.md

 alias({ resolve: ['.jsx', '.js'] });
 ```

-### `customResolver`

-Type: `Function | Object`<br>
-Default: `null`

-Specifies a different resolving algorithm instead of built-in should be used.
-`customResolver` could be any of Rollup plugins that makes module resolving.
-Or if you want to pass your custom function, please refer to [Rollup docs](https://rollupjs.org/guide/en/#hooks) for more info on `resolveId` hook.
-Please find detailed example in [Custom resolver instead of built-in algorithm](#custom-resolver-instead-of-built-in-algorithm) section below.

 ## Regular Expression Aliases

 Regular Expressions can be used to search in a more distinct and complex manner. e.g. To perform partial replacements via sub-pattern matching.